ngmedina14/Programming-Reference/Templates.md

 # .go files

-# Function Desciption in go
+# Function Description in go

 Todo: discuss about how to add Description in every function and type https://blog.golang.org/godoc